 Bringing Your Life In Focus

 The Medical Center can help you see your life more clearly with eye surgery for cataracts and refractive imperfections.
-Board certified ophthalmologist Jennifer Wentworth, M.D. specializes in cataract and refractive surgery and performs surgery at The Medical Center at Franklin.
+Board certified ophthalmologist Jennifer Wentworth, M.D. specializes in cataract and refractive surgery and board certified ophthalmologist Marc Moore, M.D. specializes in cataract and eyelid surgery.
+Both physicians perform surgery at The Medical Center at Franklin.

 A cataract is a clouding of the lens in your eye that can affect your vision.
 Cataracts can occur in one or both eyes and usually develop slowly.
 According to the National Institutes of Health, common symptoms of cataracts include: